Skip to main content

 8 mentions Positive Neutral Negative

-• “The atmospheres of planets will determine how well your species settles, either having to live under atmospheric domes or under an open sky.”
+• “The atmospheres of planets determine how well your species settles, either having to live under atmospheric domes or under an open sky.”

 • grinding